vanduong0504/CBIR/README.md

 `python extract.py --dataroot "path/to/dataroot"`

-<li> Using main.py to calculate the similarity between querry image and dataroot and select top K : </li>
+<li> Using main.py to calculate the similarity between the query image and database and select top K: </li>
 </ul>

 `python main.py --pkl_dir "path/to/pkl_dir" --querry "path/to/querry image" --k 10`